wvu-patterns/wvu-patterns-footer-credits/README.md

 $ bower install --save wvu-patterns-footer-credits
 ```

-## Overwrite Default Breakpoint Values
+## Override Default Breakpoint Values

-To overwrite the default value place the new variable before the default value.
-Below is an example of how you can overwrite the default breakpoint value.
-The overwrite will not work if you place it after the default value.
+To override the default value place the new variable before the default value.
+Below is an example of how you can override the default breakpoint value.
+The override will not work if you place it after the default value.

 ##### Example: